prevention-icon

 Wolf spiders

-Adult wolf spiders are usually mottled grey or brown coloured and are well known for their Union Jack-style pattern on their upper abdomen.
+Adult wolf spiders are usually mottled grey or brown and are well known for their Union Jack-style pattern on their upper abdomen.
 They grow between 15-30mm in size.
 Female wolf spiders carry their young on their back.

 How to prevent deadly spiders this summer